FedCenter.gov

 May 21, 2010, this document was prepared to assist Federal agencies in implementing Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance.
 This document outlines the recommended steps for cost-effective creation of a bicycle-friendly environment for employees at and visitors to Federal facilities, thereby reducing the emission of greenhouse gases (GHG).
 This document was developed by the Office of the Federal Environmental Executive with assistance from the Inter-Agency Task Force on Bicycling and Active Transportation.

 EPA document number EPA 841-B-09-001, December 2009, was developed by the US EPA Office of Water.
-This stormwater guidance document implements Section 438 of the Energy Independence and Security Act (EISA) of 2007 and EO 13514 Section 14.
+This stormwater guidance document implements Section 438 of the Energy Independence and Security Act (EISA) of 2007.
 The document was developed in conjunction with other federal agencies and provides a step-by-step framework that will help federal agencies maintain pre-development site hydrology by retaining rainfall on-site through infiltration, evaporation/transpiration, and re-use to the same extent as occurred prior to development.
-The Technical Guidance provides background information, key definitions, case studies, and guidance on meeting the new requirements.

 Sustainability Integration or "Crosswalks"